-- Recognition and presentation of a platinum, gold, bronze or silver medal during the Learning Impact Leadership Institute, 18-21 May 2020, in Denver, Colorado.
+- Recognition and presentation of a platinum, gold, silver, or bronze medal at the Learning Impact Leadership Institute (18-21 May 2020, in Denver, Colorado).

 - Inclusion in a press release by the IMS Global Learning Consortium that will have national distribution.

-The submission period for the 2020 Learning Impact Awards begins 15 January and ends 28 February (11:59 pm ET).
+The submission period for the 2020 Learning Impact Awards begins 15 January and ends on 6 March (11:59 pm PT).
 Upon receipt of your application, an acknowledgment will be sent via email to the applicant.
 There is a modest $500 processing fee, which is waived for IMS Global Learning Consortium Contributing Members and Affiliate members.